Pop Isaacs

-Richard Corey “Pop” Isaacs (born August 24, 2003) is an American college basketball player who currently plays for the Texas A&M Aggies.
-He previously played for the Creighton Bluejays and for the Texas Tech Red Raiders.
+Richard Corey “Pop” Isaacs (born August 24, 2003) is an American college basketball player for the Oklahoma Sooners of the Southeastern Conference (SEC).
+He previously played for the Texas Tech Red Raiders, Creighton Bluejays, and Texas A&M Aggies.

 Early life and high school

+Isaacs attended Coronado High School.
 Coming out of high school, he was rated as a four-star recruit and committed to play college basketball for the Texas Tech Red Raiders.

 College career

 Texas Tech

 As a freshman in 2022-23, Isaacs appeared in 25 games with 24 starts, where he averaged 11.5 points, 2.7 assists, 1.1 steals and 2.0 rebounds per game, en route to being named to the Big 12 Conference all-freshman team.
 On January 6, 2024, he tallied 21 points in a win over rival Texas.
 On January 20, Isaacs notched a career-high 32 points and six threes in a comeback victory over BYU.
-In the semifinals of the 2024 Big 12 tournament, he recorded 22 points in a win versus BYU.
+In the quarterfinals of the 2024 Big 12 tournament, he recorded 22 points in a win versus BYU.
 During the 2023-24 season, Isaacs averaged 15.8 points, 3.2 rebounds and 3.4 assists in 34 games and was named third-team all-Big 12.
 After the season, he entered his name into the NCAA transfer portal.